open-telemetry/opentelemetry-python/README.md

 OpenTelemetry Python is under active development.
 Our goal is to release an _alpha_ version of the library at the end of September 2019.
-This release isn't guaranteed to conform to a specific version of the specification, and is likely to include backwards-incompatible changes in later releases.
+This release isn't guaranteed to conform to a specific version of the specification, and future releases will not attempt to maintain backwards compatibility with the alpha release.

 | Component                   | Version | Target Date       |
 | --------------------------- | ------- | ----------------- |